A Complete Guide to Improving Your HVAC for Better Indoor Air Quality

 Source Ventilation Control

 An integral part of HVAC systems, ventilation is critical in ensuring that the air you breathe is constantly recycled and purified of any contaminants.
 A buildup of stagnant air can cause common issues such as a stuffy room, and accumulation of odor, or much more serious problems such as excess levels of carbon dioxide.
-A good ventilation system is able to circulate fresh air throughout the room, purify it, and then remove it as well.
-Ducts and intakes have to be positioned so this purpose is achieved.
+A good ventilation system can circulate fresh air throughout the room, purify it, and then remove it as well.
+Ducts and intakes have to be positioned so this purpose is well achieved.

 Regular System Maintenance

 For an HVAC system, filters are the first line of defense against outdoor pollutants.
 They are designed to capture pollutants and restrict them from entering the indoor space.
 Over time, they can become full of collected dust and dirt, and their efficiency is reduced.
 Now they are doing more damage than good.
 Hence, routine checkups and replacement of air filters are mandatory to prevent clogging of the air lines.
-For ductless systems, some smart controllers such as the Cielo Breez Plus can tell you when your filter replacement is due, so you won’t be caught on your heels.
+For ductless systems, a smart AC controller such as the Cielo Breez Plus can tell you when your filter replacement is due, so you won’t be caught on your heels.

 There are other types of filters available as well which can remove finer particulate, called HEPA filters.
 These are recommended for people with allergies.